-Alien Film ORWO NC400 35mm Film
+ORWO NC400 35mm Film

 NC400 is one of the first new color negative films released by ORWO since the company was revived in the 21st century.
-While ORWO is better known for its black and white motion picture film, NC400 represents an effort to bring back color film production to Wolfen using heritage motion picture technology.
-The emulsion is based on former AGFA motion picture film formulas, giving it a unique look that differs from contemporary color films like Kodak Portra or Fujifilm Superia.
+It is the result of the efforts to bring back color film production to Wolfen using heritage motion picture technology.

 The film tends to produce cool tones, moderate contrast, and a fine but noticeable grain structure.
 Its color palette leans toward subdued saturation, with greens and blues often taking on a cooler cast.
 These characteristics make it particularly suited to documentary, street, and artistic photography where a less polished, more atmospheric aesthetic is desired.